Tencent/soter/README.md

 You can get access to TENCENT SOTER in few lines of code to quick experience.

-You should make sure your device to test is in [support list](http://mp.weixin.qq.com/s/IRI-RCGsVB2WiPwUCGcytA)
+You should make sure your device for testing is in [support list](http://mp.weixin.qq.com/s/IRI-RCGsVB2WiPwUCGcytA).

 ### Add Gradle Dependency